Back to Posts

 Texas: Responsible AI Governance

-Texas enacted the Responsible Artificial Intelligence Governance Act (TRAIGA) through HB 149, which takes effect January 1, 2026.
+Texas enacted the Responsible Artificial Intelligence Governance Act (TRAIGA) through HB 149, which took effect Jan.
+1, 2026.
 The law prohibits intentionally developing or deploying AI systems to incite or encourage harm to self or others, engage in criminal activity, infringe on constitutional rights, engage in unlawful discrimination against protected classes in violation of state or federal law, or produce deepfakes or child pornography.

 The enacted version of TRAIGA replaced an earlier proposal that was similar to Colorado's AI Act.
 Texas also established an AI advisory council through SB 1893 and enacted HB 2060, requiring impact assessments for AI systems used in public services.